 AM radio (Medium Wave) broadcasting via NEXUS-IBA

 Since the beginning of 2011, NEXUS-IBA has been broadcasting on several AM Radio frequencies across Europe.
 AM Radio is called Medium Wave (MW) in Europe.
-We broadcast daily on 594 kHz from 7 PM until 11 PM local time in Central Europe (19:00-23:00 CET, Central European Time).
+We broadcast daily on 1323 kHz from 19:00-23:15 CET (7 PM – 11:15 PM) local time in Central Europe.

 AM / Medium Wave vs FM

-Technically, an FM radio station can offer much clearer sound and less noise within the reception area.
+Technically, a traditional FM or digital radio station offers High Fidelity sound and less noise within the reception area.
 However, AM/Medium Wave can usually provide extended coverage up to 2,500 km (more than 1,500 miles) at night with a single transmitter.
-FM radio reception would be strictly local (within a 50-100 km range) all day long.
+FM radio reception is strictly local (within a 50-100 km range) all day long.

-Although analogue AM/Medium Wave stations have lower audio fidelity, many AM stations most often carry news and information (spoken programs) vs music, making them very attractive for tuning into the latest news or feature programs while at home or driving, and across a much wider reception area.
+AM/Medium Wave stations have lower audio fidelity.
+However, they mostly carry news and information (spoken programs), making them attractive for tuning into the latest news or feature programs while at home or driving and across a much wider reception area.

 European Gospel Radio (EGR), International Public Access Radio (IPAR), IRRS (The Italian Radio Relay Service) broadcast daily on all of our AM / Medium Wave frequency, with a mix of news, information, feature and Christian programs, primarily in English.
-Other European languages such as German, French and Italian are used for short programs between 7 PM and 8 PM on certain days.
+We also broadcast in other European languages such as German, French and Italian, for short programs between 7 PM and 8 PM and on certain days.

-All programs are also carried via audio streaming on the main Internet Radio Nexus (IRN) stream.
+We carry all programs aired on Shortwave and AM/Medium Wave in parallel via audio streaming on the main Internet Radio Nexus (IRN) stream.

 Our coverage on AM / Medium Wave

-Our daily broadcasts on the frequency of 594 kHz cover the North East of Italy (in the metropolitan areas of Venice, Padua, Verona, Vicenza, Bologna and vicinity, with a population of ca. 3 million potential listeners) and neighbouring countries of Slovenia, Croatia, Austria, Switzerland, southern Germany, and the eastern part of France.
-Listeners’ reception reports have also been received from Belgium, the Czech Republic, Denmark, Finland, the Netherlands, Sweden and the UK.
+Our daily broadcasts on the frequency of 1323 kHz cover the North East of Italy (in the metropolitan areas of Venice, Padua, Verona, Vicenza, Bologna and vicinity, with a population of ca. 3 million potential listeners) and neighbouring countries of Slovenia, Croatia, Austria, Switzerland, southern Germany, and the eastern part of France.
+In addition, we often receive listeners’ reception reports from Belgium, the Czech Republic, Denmark, Finland, the Netherlands, Sweden and the UK.

 Our AM/Medium Wave service’s total potential coverage is approximately 143 million people, of whom ca. 68 million speak English as a first or second language.
 Nighttime coverage is approximately within the darker zone in the coverage map below, including the lighter area close to the transmitter.
 Daytime coverage is also available on request programs in Italian and beamed to the North-Eastern part of Italy (as pictured in the smaller, lighter circle in the coverage map).

-Although outside our primary target area on 594 kHz, we also reach DXers (long-distance listeners) in Scandinavia (Denmark, Sweden, Finland, Norway) and the Netherlands in the evening and at night.
+Although outside our primary target area on 1323 kHz, we also reach DXers (long-distance listeners) in Scandinavia (Denmark, Sweden, Finland, Norway), as well as Slovakia, the Czech Republic, Poland, Hungary, Romania, Ukraine, Belgium, France, Germany, Switzerland, Austria, and the Netherlands in the evening and at night.

 What is the programming content on AM / Medium Wave?